 How do I get my CeCredential?

 CeCredentials are ordered for graduates by participating institutions.
 When your CeDiploma/CeCertificate is ready, you will receive an email notification with instructions on how to retrieve your credential.
-Reservations may be placed through your institution’s website to provide an alternate email in order to ensure that you receive the notification when your credential is available.

 Can I download the CeCredential?
 Can I send it via email to others?